 All three brewers feature a removable 36-oz water reservoir, a single needle, and three cup sizes to choose from.
 Only the K-Slim offers a 12-ounce cup size while the K-Compact and K-Express offer a 6-ounce option.
 Although the K-Compact can make a cup of coffee in well under one minute the Slim and Express give you longer water to grind contact time.
 The K-Express brews for a full minute and at a higher brew temperature making it the best option of the three.

 I have a full page on this site where I list my favorite Keurig machines from the premium, value, and entry level categories.
 None of these machines are on my best list but the K-Express is featured on my best value list.

-URGENT UPDATE – Although the K-Slim isn’t my favorite of these three the Black Friday sale pricing for this unit is really low right here.
+URGENT UPDATE – Although the K-Slim isn’t my favorite of these three, pricing for this unit is usually really low right here.

 Also, the K-Express can only be purchased at Walmart.
-It also happens to be the cheapest of all three.
+It also happens to be the cheapest of all three most of the time.
 Here’s a direct link.

 Now with that out of the way I want to show you my brief video review of the K-Express.
 Feel free to skip this part if you want.
 This link will take you to the style differences of the three machines lower on this page.

 The Shortest Review of the K-Express On YouTube